citusdata/citus_docs/admin_guide/cluster_management.rst

    # this will tell citus to verify the certificate of the server it is connecting to
    citus.node_conninfo = 'sslmode=verify-full sslrootcert=/path/to/ca.crt sslcrl=/path/to/ca.crl'

-After changing either restart the database or reload the configuration.
+After changing either restart the database or reload the configuration to apply these changes.
+A restart is required if a Citus version below 9.2.4 is used.

 Depending on the policy of the Certificate Authority used you might need or want to change ``sslmode=verify-full`` in ``citus.node_conninfo`` to ``sslmode=verify-ca``.
 For the difference between the two settings please consult `the official postgres documentation <https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-SSLMODE-STATEMENTS>`_.